We ask you, humbly, to help us.

 fourth attempt to pass SSM legislation or a lawsuit.

-Northern Ireland and Australia remain the only
+Northern Ireland is the only

-two English speaking large countries in the world
+English speaking large county in the world

 The following information sources were used to prepare and update the above